 Since the 2010 Citizens United ruling paved the way for dark money groups to mete out millions from corporate donors into federal elections, the IRS has done little to enforce limits on nonprofit groups’ political activity.

-The IRS remains reluctant to address issues with certain types of nonprofit groups, according to some former agency analysts , due to the continuing backlash it has faced over controversy that the agency allegedly targeted nonprofits tied to the Tea Party and other conservative causes, as well as some liberal groups.
+The IRS remains reluctant to address issues with certain types of nonprofit groups, according to some former agency analysts, due to the continuing backlash over the agency’s alleged targeting of nonprofits tied to the Tea Party and other conservative causes, as well as some liberal groups.
 (Applications for tax-exemption by groups whose names included words such as “Progressive” and “Occupy” in their applications were also subjected to added review.)
 The IRS did not respond to Truthout’s request for comment.

 According to the Times, agency officials have called the tax laws governing exemption status for social welfare nonprofits “vague and difficult to enforce.”
 The IRS rarely audits such nonprofits for excessive campaign activity and remains slow to respond to complaints regarding abuses of tax law.
 Earlier this year, IRS Commissioner John Koskinen said social welfare nonprofits were allowed to spend 49 percent of their budget on political activities.

-Common Cause, a political advocacy groups that works to limit the influence of money in politics, celebrated the recent DC District court’s ruling upholding a ban on government contractors contributing to federal election campaigns, while calling on the IRS and President Obama to take additional action to enforce tax law and limit campaign spending.
+Common Cause, a political advocacy group that works to limit the influence of money in politics, celebrated the recent D.C.
+District court’s ruling upholding a ban on government contractors contributing to federal election campaigns, while calling on the IRS and President Obama to take additional action to enforce tax law and limit campaign spending.

 Republicans on the Federal Election Commission (FEC) have continually blocked Democratic commissioners’ efforts to force dark money groups to disclose their donors.
 If the FEC remains at a stalemate and the IRS neglects to enforce its own tax rules regarding nonprofits’ political spending, Spaulding says the Department of Justice could still step in to hold violators to account.